The Holy Land

 Jesus’ Lakeside Ministry

-We leave Galilee after an early breakfast and drive west across the Jezreel Valley and the plains of Armageddon to Caesarea Maritima, where we will visit the Roman aqueduct and the amphitheatre.
-If time allows, we will visit some of the other archaeological sites in the town before continuing to Tel Aviv’s Ben Gurion Airport to check-in for our afternoon return flight to London.
-Depending on the time of our flight we will lunch either in Caesarea Maritima or somewhere nearer to the airport.
-We plan to arrive back at Heathrow at around 20:30.
+We leave Galilee after an early breakfast and drive west across the Jezreel Valley and the plains of Armageddon before heading south along the Mediterranean coastline to visit the ancient fishing port of Jaffa for an early snack lunch and to visit this beautiful historic town, before continuing to Tel Aviv’s Ben Gurion Airport to check-in for our afternoon return flight to London.
+We plan to arrive back into Heathrow at around 20:00.